nearform/nscale-workshop/ex7.md

 // add here more definitions
 ```

-To begin defininig our system, we need to change it to:
+To begin defining our system, we need to change it to:

 ```js
 exports.root = {